KIT-CMS/Excalibur/README.md

 It is based on [Artus](https://github.com/artus-analysis/Artus "Artus Analysis") which in turn is (largely) based on [Kappa](https://github.com/KappaAnalysis "Kappa and KappaTools").

-## Installation of the ZJet Framework
+## Installation of the Excalibur Framework

 ### Requirements
 This framework needs: